Shoulder (Subacromial) Bursitis

 It is important to treat bursitis in the early stages to reduce the symptoms, minimize damage and maintain motion and strength in your arm and shoulder.
 Resting your shoulder and reducing any activities that add pressure on your bursa will help to reduce your pain and bursitis inflammation.
-By treating your rotator cuff bursitis in the early stages with Cold Compression Therapy and Deep Tissue Regeneration Therapy, you are more likely to prevent long-term damage and chronic conditions from setting in.
+By treating your rotator cuff bursitis in the early stages with Cold Compression and Circulation Boost, you are more likely to prevent long-term damage and chronic conditions from setting in.

 Test for Subacromial Bursitis

 Visiting your doctor when you have shoulder pain is always recommended, as there are many possible issues that can happen within the shoulder.
 Sometimes, one set of symptoms can result in multiple diagnoses.
 An X-Ray and MRI are often needed in order to diagnose a shoulder ailment properly.

 Although rare, subacromial bursitis can be caused by an infection which is potentially very serious.
 Your doctor will be able to rule this out as a possible cause.

 You doctor will likely do some range of motion tests with you, and may refer you on to a physical therapist.
 Many people see great improvements in physical therapy with shoulder related problems and are able to treat the problem with conservative measures.